BabelQwerty/awesome-stars-noob/README.md

 ## C

+*   [realoriginal/bootlicker](https://github.com/realoriginal/bootlicker) - A generic UEFI bootkit used to achieve initial usermode execution.
+It works with modifications.

+*   [realoriginal/bootdoor](https://github.com/realoriginal/bootdoor) - An initial proof of concept of a bootkit based on Cr4sh's DMABackdoorBoot

 *   [mertdas/PrivKit](https://github.com/mertdas/PrivKit) - PrivKit is a simple beacon object file that detects privilege escalation vulnerabilities caused by misconfigurations on Windows OS.

 *   [paranoidninja/Process-Instrumentation-Syscall-Hook](https://github.com/paranoidninja/Process-Instrumentation-Syscall-Hook) - A simple program to hook the current process to identify the manual syscall executions on windows